nlpia/nlpia-bot/docs/brown-covid19-grant-proposal.md

 - Provide updates on the global status of the pandemic (using up-to-date, verified news sources)
 - Provide tips for wellness and self-care while working in isolation

-The project will be based on the technology developed as a part of "qary" open-source project.
+The project will be based on the technology developed as a part of ["qary" open-source project](https://gitlab.com/tangibleai/qary).
 All training of the bot and software development will be performed by interns and volunteers contributing to open-source repository.

 ## Project outcomes and impact evaluation
 The main deliverable of the project will be a mobile web application for Covid-19 question-answering and wellness coaching to mitigate the psychological strains of isolation and promote pro-social behaviors and habits.
 We will evaluate the success of the project using the following parameters:
-- Chatbot accuracy: the accuracy of the chatbot will be benchmarked with a list of questions collected from the public forums, such as reddit, Quora and similar sources.
+- **Chatbot accuracy**: the accuracy of the chatbot will be benchmarked with a list of questions collected from the public forums, such as reddit, Quora and similar sources.
 Chatbot's answers will be scored using USE metric using answers collected as a benchmark.
 The chatbot will not be released to public use until reaching the F1 score of X.
 In addition, the chatbot accuracy would be evaluated using similar benchmarking method after the release.
-- User engagement: the engagement of the public with the chatbot will be measured using internal analytics tools.
+- **User engagement**: the engagement of the public with the chatbot will be measured using internal analytics tools.
 Usage metrics, such as number of users, sessions, and user satisfaction from the conversation with the bot, will be collected to analyze and improve the chatbot's performance.

 ## Project timeline and budget